ankushg/home-cluster/SETUP.md

 git push
 ```

-### :sailboat:&nbsp; Installing k3s with k3sup
+### ⛵ Installing k3s with k3sup

-:round_pushpin: Here we will be install [k3s](https://k3s.io/) with [k3sup](https://github.com/alexellis/k3sup).
+📍 Here we will be install [k3s](https://k3s.io/) with [k3sup](https://github.com/alexellis/k3sup).
 After completion, k3sup will drop a `kubeconfig` in your present working directory for use with interacting with your cluster with `kubectl`.

 1. Ensure you are able to SSH into you nodes with using your private ssh key.
 This is how k3sup is able to connect to your remote node.